Programs

 • An estimated 50 percent of those affected by gambling problems commit crimes in order to support their addiction.

-Treatment for gambling addiction
+Treatment for gambling addiction in Sydney

 Gambling, like all other addictions, will only worsen the longer a person goes without treatment for it.
 What might begin as harmless fun on a Friday evening can quickly escalate into a Monday morning gambling session after skiving off work.
 This is a problem, and it must be treated as soon as possible.